awwright/oauth-primer/README.md

 ## Feature: Refresh Tokens

-Since access tokens are frequently used, it’s possible that they might get leaked, so it’s prudent to limit the amount of time that they are valid for.
-However, this poses a problem that users have to re-follow the authorization process every time an access token expires - which might be as short as a few hours.
+Since access tokens are used on multiple servers, it’s possible that they might get leaked, so it’s prudent to limit the amount of time that they are valid for.
+However, this poses a problem that users have to re-follow the authorization process every time an access token expires - often as short as a few hours.

-In addition to the access token, OAuth can also pass a _refresh token_ to a client, which is a kind of access code that allows the client to rotate the access token and refresh token, and obtain new ones.
+In addition to the access token, OAuth can also pass a _refresh token_ to a client: a credential shared only between the client and authorization server, that allows the client to rotate the access token and refresh token, and obtain new ones.

 Generating a new refresh token instead of re-using the authorization code helps ensure that credentials do not have to be long lived, and are rotated automatically.